Armed Forces Retirement Home

 Service members may be eligible to become residents of AFRH who served as members of the Armed Forces, and at least one-half of their service was not in the commissioned service (other than as a warrant officer or limited-duty officer):

-Service members who are 60 years of age or over; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service.
+Service members who are eligible for retired pay under chapter 1223 of Title 10; and were discharged or released from service in the Armed Forces under honorable conditions after 20 or more years of active service

 Female Service members who served in a women's component of the Armed Forces before June 12, 1948; and are determined under rules prescribed by the Chief Operating Officer to be eligible for admission because of compelling personal circumstances.